thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/phylochemistry_logo.jpg" width="100%" style="display: block; margin: auto;" />

 Integrated Bioanalytics documents methods for analyzing chemical and sequence data in R as well as some basics of scientific writing.
 It is maintained by Lucas Busta and members of the Busta lab.
-To run the analyses described in this book you will need to run a source script that will set up your R environment with a variety of packages, custom functions, and datasets:
+To run the analyses described in this book you will need to run a source script that will set up your R environment with a variety of packages, custom functions, and datasets.
+If you don't have R, see "installation" under "Data Analysis In R" in the table of contents.
+Run the source script by pasting and executing the following in your R command line (RStudio recommended).
+If you have trouble running the source script, please reach out to Lucas Busta at: bust0037@d.umn.edu.
+The source script:

 ```r